control-toolbox/OptimalControl.jl/docs/src/tutorial-nlp.md

 - then, this DOCP is solved,
 - finally, a functional solution of the OCP is rebuilt from the solution of the discretized problem, with [`build_solution`](@ref).

 These steps can also be done separately, for instance if you want to use your own NLP solver.

-Let us load the modules
+Let us load the packages.

 ```@example main
 using OptimalControl